Skip to main content

 How do I debug battery life?

-The great news is that the Bort SDK will collect battery metrics out-of-the-box, with no further action required once the SDK is integrated!
+The great news is that the Android SDK will collect battery metrics out-of-the-box, with no further action required once the SDK is integrated!
 This can be disabled, but is enabled by default (see Battery Stats Collection Enabled).

 What data does Bort collect?